Safe0x/Safe0x/README.md

 Safe0x is a web app that enables digital asset owners to confidently share a reference to their assets with people they trust.

 The current version is a proof of concept.
-Safe0x is built on Nodejs and IPFS.
+Safe0x is built mainly using Nodejs and IPFS.

 # What is IPFS?
 IPFS (InterPlanetary File System) is a protocol and network designed to create a content-addressable,